kyma-project/test-infra/images/e2e-dind-k3d/README.md

 # E2E DinD K3d

 This image contains common tools for all jobs/tasks that test Kyma modules in K3d.
 K3d runs in docker-in-docker mode.
-Image is alpine-based.
+The image is Alpine-based.

-Usage of this image is restricted only for running K3d/kind workloads for testing.
+The usage of this image is restricted only to running K3d/kind workloads for testing.

 It contains the following binaries: